Red-xcv420/Selenium_Docs/Examples/Network_Block_Checker/Readme.md

-This Script Uses realitive chrome driver finder, Relative Chrome Driver Finder, (For Ease In Making Script Into a Exe Without The Issue Of It Not Finding The Driver)
+This Script Uses Relative Chrome Driver Finder, (For Ease In Making Script Into a Exe Without The Issue Of It Not Finding The Driver)

 Example Setup
 ```